-A. Smoking is prohibited in all enclosed facilities within places of employment.
-This prohibition includes, but is not limited to common work areas, auditoriums, classrooms, conference and meeting rooms, private offices, elevators, hallways, medical facilities, cafeterias, employee lounges, stairs and restrooms.

-B. This prohibition on smoking shall be communicated to all existing employees by the effective date of this Ordinance and to all prospective employees upon their application for employment.
+- (A) Smoking and vapor products is prohibited in all enclosed facilities within places of employment.
+This prohibition includes, but is not limited to, common work areas. auditoriums, classrooms, conference and meeting rooms, private offices, elevators, hallways, medical facilities, cafeterias, employee lounges stairs and rest rooms. - (B) This prohibition on smoking and vapor products shall be communicated to all existing employees by the effective date of this Ordinance and to all prospective employees upon